 Explore Costa Rica's Most Pristine Cloud Forest Reserves

-Our First-Class Vehicles Offer a Window Seat for Every Guest Our comfortable mini buses are ultra-spacious, with high ceilings, large windows, a wide aisle and ample space between seats.
+Our Top-End Vehicles Offer a Window Seat for Every Guest Our comfortable mini buses are ultra-spacious, with high ceilings, large windows, a wide aisle and ample space between seats.
 And since we never fill our vehicles to capacity, you’re assured of a window seat plus plenty of room to spread out.
 Our vehicles also offer the smoothest ride you’ll find over Costa Rica’s sometimes-rugged roads.

 Our Quality-Value Guarantee Ensures Your Costa Rica Adventure Is Top-Notch When you travel with Natural Habitat Adventures, you receive our exclusive guarantee that clearly states that we will meet the high expectations we set forth in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise for yourself!

 Feel Good About the Way You Travel We all care about the planet, and you can travel with us knowing that the emissions from your trip are 100-percent carbon-offset.
 Natural Habitat Adventures is the world’s first carbon-neutral travel company, a feature that is especially critical when considering that many natural places and their wild residents are under substantial threat from our planet’s warming temperatures.